drtonyr/carbonTaxBackstop/docs/README.md

 | 14.6 | Savings and investments |

-The weekly expenditures have been scaled to annual expenditures.
+The weekly expenditures provided have been scaled to annual expenditures.
 Throughout this work all values are per annum.

 ### Calculation of carbon footprint